 • Significant historical events, people and places in their own locality.

 Pupils will continue to develop a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
-Through our Units of Enquiry they will have the opportunity to regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance.
+Through the foundation subjects they will have the opportunity to regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance.
 Using a range of high quality resources the children should understand how our knowledge of the past is constructed from a range of sources.